 Negative thoughts only attract negative things.
 It is impossible to find the good when you are always looking for the negatives.

 Switching that around and looking for the positives in the world will not only make life much more enjoyable, but it will also mean your future is not weighed down by something negative that has happened in your past.
+If you are having trouble overcoming negative thinking this is a website try this site to help you overcome that.

 3. It Only Justifies A Failure